tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     | consensus_param_updates | [ConsensusParams](#consensusparams)              | Changes to consensus-critical gas, size, and other parameters.                    | 5            |

 * **Usage**:
-    * Contains a full proposed block.
+    * Contains fields from the proposed block.
-        * The parameters and types of `RequestProcessProposal` are the same as `RequestPrepareProposal` and `RequestFinalizeBlock`.
         * The Application may fully execute the block as though it was handling `RequestFinalizeBlock`.
           However, any resulting state changes must be kept as _candidate state_, and the Application should be ready to backtrack/discard it in case the decided block is different.